 Thereafter, the government needs to give its formal approval.
 Again, the PSA allows for six months to get this done but we are hopeful that it can take place between 60 and 90 days, meaning that the sales process will be completed by the end May.

 Dana Gas has not completely left the Egyptian market and retains an offshore concession, Block 6.
 What are your plans for developing Block 6?

-Certainly not.
-We won’t exit from Egypt, following the sale of our onshore Egypt assets.
-It is quite the contrary; we remain focusing our attention on our amazing offshore exploration concession in North El Arish (Block 6) asset, which we are confident that it holds resource potential of over 20 tcf gas and 500 mmbbls of liquids, and, not in just one prospect.
-It spreads across five prospects and we are planning to drill the next exploration well in 2023.
+No indeed, following the sale of our onshore Egypt assets, we are not exiting from Egypt.
+Quite the contrary, we are focusing our attention on our amazing offshore exploration concession in North El Arish (Block 6) asset, which we are confident holds resource potential of over 20 tcf gas and 500 mmbbls of liquids.
+We are planning to drill the next exploration well in 2023.

 How do you plan on maximizing the value of your assets in Egypt?

 The whole basis of our company business strategy has been to focus our resources on opportunities with growth potential.
 The NEA Block 6 Exploration Concession is just such an asset and we are currently in the process of planning to drill a key exploration well there in 2023.